 Non-Subsidised Rates For Women’s Outpatient Charges

-On the other hand, if you’re not eligible for a subsidy, your 1st consultation (private) can cost from $114.49 to $143.38 onwards, depending on the expertise of your chosen specialist.
-The subsequent consultation fees will be cheaper, with costs starting from $80.25 to $107.
+On the other hand, if you’re not eligible for a subsidy, your private first consultation (private) requires a lump sum of money.
+Fortunately, the subsequent consultation fees will be cheaper, depending on your KK hospital delivery package.

-Similarly, your bill might also include other hospital charges such as medication, laboratory tests, x-ray etc.
+Similarly, your KKH subsidised delivery bill might also include other hospital charges such as medication, laboratory tests, x-rays, etc.

 Non-subsidised rates apply if you are: